 Admissions and Course Information

-The Sixth Form Curriculum comprises a broad range of traditional Advanced Level qualifications as well as BTEC courses.
+The Sixth Form Curriculum comprises a broad range of traditional Advanced Level qualifications as well as BTEC and other vocational courses.

-All A level courses from September 2021, are two years in duration with the whole of the assessment taking place at the end of Year 13.
-Vocational courses are also a two year commitment.
+All A level courses from September 2022, are two years in duration with the whole of the assessment taking place at the end of Year 13.
+Vocational courses are also a two-year commitment.

 Oxbridge and Russell Group

 For those students wishing to apply for either a competitive entry university or course, we ensure that students are fully supported throughout the application and interview process.